 South Hooksett, Londonderry, Portsmouth: These cities aren’t just some of the best places to live in New Hampshire.
 They are also home to some of the richest people in the Granite State.

-South Hooksett in particular houses the richest residents in the state thanks, in part, to a median household income of $88,850 and a ridiculously low poverty rate of 2.3%.
+South Hooksett in particular houses the richest residents in the state thanks, in part, to a median household income of $89,599 and a ridiculously low poverty rate of 3.8%.

 If you’re thinking of moving to one of these towns, you’ll probably need to start saving.
 The richest places in New Hampshire share common characteristics such as having a genius level populous, sky high home prices, and a Pleasantville level of married couples.

-How We Determined The Richest Places In New Hampshire
+How We Determined The Richest Places In New Hampshire For 2018

-However, we don’t think that one statistic wholly encompasses what it means to be one of the “richest places”.
-So we looked at this set of criteria from the 2010-2014 American Community Survey:
+However, we don’t believe that one statistic wholly encompasses what it means to be one of the ‘richest places’.
+So we looked at this set of criteria from the newly released 2012-2016 American Community Survey: